PDOK/webservices-workshop/src/WORKSHOP.md

 ogr2ogr -update -f GPKG  data/nwb.gpkg data/nwb.gpkg -sql "SELECT ST_Union(_ogr_geometry_) as geom, route FROM wegvakken_a GROUP BY route" -nln snelwegen -nlt MULTILINESTRING
 ```

-Now convert the snelwegen layer in the GPKG to GeoJSON:
+Now convert the `snelwegen` layer in the GPKG to GeoJSON:

 ```bash
 ogr2ogr -f GeoJSON data/snelwegen.json data/nwb.gpkg -sql "select geom, route from snelwegen" -t_srs EPSG:3857 -nln snelwegen
 ```

-Open `snelwegen.json` in QGIS, to verify whether you see the expected output, compare it with the intermediate layers in `/tmp/nwb.gpkg`.
+Open `snelwegen.json` in QGIS, to verify whether you see the expected output, compare it with the intermediate layers in `data/nwb.gpkg`.
 You can style the layer based on the `route` attribute:

 ![Snelwegen in QGIS](images/qgis_snelwegen.png "Snelwegen in QGIS")